andy-maier/easy-vault/docs/usage.rst

 The **easy-vault** package is supported in these environments:

-* Operating Systems: Linux, Windows (native, and with UNIX-like environments), macOS/OS-X
+* Operating Systems: Linux, macOS / OS-X, native Windows, Linux subsystem in Windows, UNIX-like environments in Windows.

 * Python: 2.7, 3.4, and higher